bscotch/stitch/README.md

 **Imports are dangerous** because GameMaker Studio has no concept of name-spacing.
 This makes it easy to overwrite a resource that just happens to have the same name but is something different.
-The default Stitch import options err on the side of throwing errors when something looks like a conflict, but there is no way to guarantee that you'll only replace things you intend to replace.
+The default Stitch merge options err on the side of throwing errors when something looks like a conflict, but there is no way to guarantee that you'll only replace things you intend to replace.

-If you are writing code that you want to be able to import into other projects, or want to be able to import code from other projects, follow these best practices to minimize the chances of a conflict:
+If you are writing code that you want to be able to merge into other projects, or want to be able to merge code from other projects, follow these best practices to minimize the chances of a conflict:

 + Minimize the number of global identifiers (scripts, global functions, global variables, and all assets).